 Mavericks' Dennis Smith: Questionable Thursday

-Smith (wrist) is questionable Thursday against the Suns, Bobby Karalla of the Mavericks' official site reports.
+Smith (wrist) is listed as questionable for Thursday's game against the Clippers.

-Smith is at risk of missing a fifth straight game as he recovers from a sprained right wrist.
-If he's sidelined once again, Jalen Brunson is likely to continue starting at point guard.
+Smith has already missed seven of the last eight games with a lingering wrist sprain, but the Mavs will evaluate him after shootaround in hopes that he's made progress.
+If Smith is ultimately held out, Jalen Brunson would make another start in his place.

 More News